strawberrypie/rusentiment/test.md

  - I am back online:)))😝 <span style="float:right;"> [no sentiment]</span>
  - Here is some actual data 😅😍 <span style="float:right;"> [no sentiment]</span>

-Other categories of posts that should be annotated with “no sentiment” label include:
+<div style="text-align: justify">Other categories of posts that should be annotated with “no sentiment” label include:</div>

 **(1) Advertisements:**

 - Free, confidential & friendly advice for people living in Central Bedfordshire.
 Try AdviceCentral for help on a wide range of topics. <span style="float:right;"> [no sentiment]</span>
 - We are looking for a Graphic Designer!
 Immediate position, in office only - no freelance.
 Come join us for our annual Open House this Saturday, July 14th!
 Lot of great hand-on opportunities for kids and adults! <span style="float:right;"> [no sentiment]</span>
 - My yacht is officially for sale.
 Highest bidder by Friday gets it <span style="float:right;"> [no sentiment]</span>

 **(2) Professional plot summaries of movies, books, etc:**

 - The first Deadpool remains one of my very favorite superhero movies and the sequel at least from what we've seen appears to retain the same humorous spirit that made the original so great. <span style="float:right;"> [no sentiment]</span>

 - "What Happened” is not one book, but many.
 It is a candid and blackly funny account of her mood in the direct aftermath of losing to Donald J. Trump. <span style="float:right;"> [no sentiment]</span>